 I hadn’t seen Sandy for some months.
 He lived in another city and it had come as quite a surprise to find his name in my appointment book.
 ‘This is a surprise, Sandy.
 What have you been up to?’

 Fortunately it was a relatively straightforward facet syndrome in the lower part of his back.
 If there is anything straightforward with spines.
-I have learnt the hard way that even relatively simple conditions, if not properly cared for, may result in something more serious.
+I have learned the hard way that even relatively simple conditions, if not properly cared for, may result in something more serious.
 It’s particularly difficult treating friends and family with serious problems – they just won’t take you seriously!
-For centuries doctors have been strongly advised not to treat family and friends.
+For centuries doctors have been strongly advised not to treat them.
 It was some years before I fully understood the reason.

 ‘Wasn’t that trip to Nkosasana’s cave just amazing?
 Don’t see snow like that very often,’ I chatted as I worked on Sandy’s back, at the third consultation, thinking about the first time I had really met him.